 Simple Model of How the Sky Changes Color at Sunset

-The Sunset Egg is a fun and engaging demonstration on the science of light.
+The Sunset Egg is a fun and engaging demonstration on the science of light and atmospheric scattering!
 The egg is made of "opalescent" glass.
 This refers to the way it looks different at different viewing angles (similar to the gem's properties).

 To use the egg hold it in one hand and close your hand around it.
 The egg will appear blue.
 Now hold it up to a source of white light, such as overhead lights.
 The egg will appear yellow.
 What's going on?
 How can this be used to explain the blue sky and the yellow sunset?